dmaher42/athens-game-starter/README.md

 SKETCHFAB_TOKEN=<your token> npm run download:aristotle
 ```

 The GLB is saved to `public/models/landmarks/aristotle_tomb.glb`.
+Because binary
+assets are ignored by Git, keep the downloaded file outside of commits—your
+deployment workflow should copy it into `public/` (and therefore `docs/`) at
-If the file is
-missing when the app boots the runtime now renders a bundled placeholder glTF
+build time.
+If the file is missing when the app boots the runtime now renders a
-and, when that is not available, spawns a lightweight procedural monument so you
+bundled placeholder glTF and, when that is not available, spawns a lightweight
-can continue exploring even before fetching the premium asset.
+procedural monument so you can continue exploring even before fetching the
+premium asset.

 ### Sample landmark buildings

-Two bundled landmarks – `Akropol.glb` and
+Two sample landmarks – `Akropol.glb` and
+`poseidon_temple_at_sounion_greece.glb` – can be downloaded and placed in
-`poseidon_temple_at_sounion_greece.glb` – now load automatically to replace the
-Acropolis and seaside placeholders.
-You can swap them out (or add your own
+`public/models/buildings/` to replace the Acropolis and seaside placeholders.
+The runtime falls back to procedural stand-ins when the binaries are absent, so
+you can continue iterating without committing large files.
+Swap the models (or
-landmarks) by dropping GLBs in `public/models/buildings/` and updating the
+add your own landmarks) by dropping GLBs in `public/models/buildings/` and
-placement list in `src/main.js`.
+updating the placement list in `src/main.js`.

 ## KTX2 textures